calebmsword/cpp-notes/value category.md

 There is one more edge case.
 In C++17, rvalues of void type are considered prvalues. void types have no concept of initialization, so we should think of this as a special type of prvalue that has no concept of materialization.

 As such, in C++17:
- - prvalues are now 1) immaterial representations of a result, or 2) latents of type void
+ - prvalues are now 1) immaterial representations of a result, or 2) hidden expressions of type void
- - xvalues are either 1) latents with identity, or 2) materializations of prvalues
+ - xvalues are either 1) hidden expressions with identity, or 2) materializations of prvalues

 <details>
 <summary>Note</summary>